edTPA - Educative Teacher Performance Assessment

 It is important to note that the upkeep and completion of your portfolio, as well as the task of uploading all files and documents to Pearson is solely your responsibility as a preservice teacher applying for certification.
 While the Graduate School of Education (GSE) at Binghamton University provides support and resources to assist you, the School is not responsible for ensuring that you complete and upload your portfolio for certification.

-If you have any questions or concerns about the edTPA process or about any of the information listed here, please contact either of the GSE edTPA coordinators:
+If you have any questions or concerns about the edTPA process or about any of the information listed here, please contact GSE edTPA coordinator:

 While the faculty and staff of Binghamton University Graduate School of Education will support teacher candidates in their completion of the requirements of the edTPA, it is the sole responsibility of each candidate to understand and independently complete this assessment, which is one of the requirements for initial teacher certification in New York State.